 Leopard Killing a Crocodile

-I couldn’t leave this one out as this is the story that Hal contributed to the book (and won us a free stay at a luxury lodge in Kruger!)
+I couldn’t leave this one out as this is the story that Hal contributed to the book (and won us a free stay at a The Outpost Lodge!)
 His photo sequence of a leopard killing a crocodile did various rounds in newspapers, magazines, and television shows around the world.
 He was definitely in the right time at the right place and he didn’t even know what he was photographing at first!
 Apparently he just saw a speeding shape hit the water and started pressing the shutter like a maniac.
 It was only after a few moments that he realized what he was shooting: something that never before been documented on film.

 I love to read his story over and over, not only because it is his story, but because it was this photograph that brought us together many years later (so nope, I am not the wife that was standing on top of the car, which by the way you shouldn’t do at Kruger!).